-If you have any of these symptoms, seek immediate medical attention.
+If you have any of these symptoms, get medical attention immediately.

 Chronic heart failure is an ongoing medical condition.
-If you’ve been diagnosed with heart failure, watch for these chronic heart failure symptoms, and let your healthcare professional know if they become worse.
+If you have been diagnosed with heart failure, watch for these symptoms of chronic heart failure, and let your healthcare provider know if they become worse.

 When the heart’s pumping action becomes weaker, less blood flows through the body with each heartbeat.
 This results in fluid that builds up in various parts of the body.

-- Lungs: Fluid buildup here leads to coughing, wheezing, or difficulty breathing.
-This may progress from wheezing during exertion, to congestion and coughing at night, to difficulty breathing even when you’re resting or lying down.
-You may notice that you have to prop your head up in bed to be able to breathe more comfortably, or may need to sit up at night to catch your breath.
+- Lungs: Fluid buildup in the lungs leads to coughing, wheezing, or difficulty breathing.
+This may start with wheezing during activity.
+It may then lead to congestion and coughing at night, and even to having difficulty breathing even when you’re resting or lying down.
+You may notice that you have to prop your head up in bed in order to breathe more comfortably, or that you may need to sit up at night to catch your breath.

 - Feet and ankles: Extra fluid here makes your feet and ankles swell and your legs feel heavy.

-- Liver: When fluid accumulates here, it may cause abdominal problems, including discomfort in the upper right part of your abdomen, a sense of fullness after eating, loss of appetite, nausea, or vomiting.
+- Liver: When fluid accumulates in the liver, it may cause abdominal problems.
+These include discomfort in the upper right part of your abdomen, a sense of fullness after eating, loss of appetite, nausea, or vomiting.